Guide to a Perfect trip in Egypt!

 Eid is an Arabic name meaning ‘festivity’, or a celebration marking happiness and feasting.
 The two major Eids celebrated by Muslim community world over are Eid al-Fitr named as the ‘Festival of Breaking the Fast’ and Eid al-Adha, ‘Festival of Sacrifice’.
-While former celebrates the end of Ramadan, latter coincides with the Hajj and commemorates sacrifice of a sheep in place of Prophet Ishmael by Prophet Abraham.
+While former celebrates the end of Ramadan, latter coincides with the Hajj and commemorates the sacrifice of a sheep in place of Prophet Ishmael by Prophet Abraham.

 Celebrated after fasting for the entire month of Ramadan, Eid al-Fitr signifies thanks and gratitude for the Almighty Allah.
 It’s celebrated on the first day of Shawwal in tenth month of lunar calendar.
 Being a happy celebration, Muslims buy new clothes, gifts, and good food.
-In Egypt the festivity continues for three days during which schools and government offices remain closed.
+In Egypt, the festivity continues for three days during which schools and government offices remain closed.

 Eid marks a time of family gatherings and merry-making.
 It involves cooking and eating many Egyptian dishes and delicacies.
 The food most commonly associated with the celebration is kahk, which are nut filled cookies, covered in powdered sugar.
-Fast breaking is a social event, and at dawn friends and relatives are invited by Egyptian families which is done with dates or by drinking Qamar- eddeen, which is an apricot juice containing small bit of nuts and dried fruits.
-The drink served only during this time seems to be supplying the much needed sugar after fasting for so many hours and is very delicious and filling.
+Fast breaking is a social event, and at dawn friends and relatives are invited by Egyptian families which is done with dates or by drinking Qamar- eddeen, which is an apricot juice containing the small bit of nuts and dried fruits.
+The drink served only during this time seems to be supplying the much-needed sugar after fasting for so many hours and is very delicious and filling.

 Next from the food is a bowl of lentil soup, made traditionally, which is flavored with lemon juice and some extra ginger.
 Another dish is Mahshi, which is made from Rice, dill, parsley, diced tomatoes and tomato juice mixed and rolled in cabbage or grape leaves, the stuffing can be altered to get distinct flavors as preferred.